NetH-Lab/NetH-Lab/content/authors/MinelHuang/_index.md

 education:
   courses:
   - course: BSc in Network Engineering
-    University of Electronic Science and Technology of China
+    institution: University of Electronic Science and Technology of China
     year: 2021

 # Organizations/Affiliations